 After surgery, shedding and oozing of cells and bodily fluids continue at the surgical site.
 To increase healing and decrease the chance of infection, a wound drain is used to help this process.

 After surgery, there is continued oozing and shedding of cells and bodily fluids at the surgical site.
 Removal of this fluid speeds healing and decreases the chance of infection.
 This is done by a wound drain.

 These instructions are a guide for properly caring for your drain.

-- The drain will be removed in the office when the output is less than 30 cc for more than 24 hours (or at your doctor's discretion).
+The drain will be removed in the office at your doctor's discretion.
 Accurately reporting your output will help the doctor's decision to pull or leave your drain in place.
 Try to record your morning output at about the same time each day.

-Note: Your drains are ready to be removed when the drainage is less than 30 cc per drain for 24 hours.
+Note: Using this information, your doctor will let you know when your drains are ready to be removed.
 Please call your doctor’s office to make that appointment.

-Also note: Drains are routinely not left in longer than 2 weeks.
-If the drainage is still greater than 30 cc two weeks after surgery, call your surgeon.
+Also note: Drains are routinely not left in longer than 2 weeks but if you have questions about your specific case, call your surgeon.

 Last reviewed by a Cleveland Clinic medical professional on 06/21/2018.